sziafs/dev-tracker/README.md

 This project is part of a free code week mentored by [Rocketseat](https://rocketseat.com.br/).

-This is an application where developers could register their github username, and them find other developers that are around them, filtering by distance and programming languages.
+This is an application where developers could register their github username, and next find other developers that are around them, filtering by distance and programming languages.

 ## :wrench: Built With